Liquid-activated quantum emission from pristine hexagonal boron nitride for nanofluidic sensing: Main Text

-Considering the dynamics of these fluorescent emitters, a striking observation relates to the clear appearance of fluorescent trajectories at the surface of the crystal (see supplementary movie 2).
-These trajectories point to the correlated activation of neighbouring defects, corresponding to molecular random walks.
-By linking the super-resolved localization of defects (details in Methods), we can extract the associated trajectories, which are illustrated in Fig. 2b.
-These trajectories are similar to the ones observed on plasma-exposed hBN in water and binary mixtures of water and alcohols, which were attributed to proton hopping\cite{comtet2020direct,comtet2021anomalous}.
-A similar phenomenology is thus expected here, with \textit{(i)} defect activation due to reversible charge transfer from and to the solvent and \textit{(ii)} correlated activation of neighbouring defects involving the motion of charge-bearing solvent molecules which remain physisorbed on the crystal surface while retaining lateral motion (as predicted for water ions \cite{grosjean2019versatile}).
-However, the exact chemical mechanism must be distinct from what was proposed in water due to the aprotic nature of the solvents used here such as neat alkanes.
-As a comparison, the fluorescent signal in type I liquids is enhanced by over an order of magnitude with respect to plasma-treated hBN in water\cite{comtet2020direct}, and the spectral signature for the emission is distinct\cite{comtet2020direct,comtet2021anomalous}, pointing indeed to a different chemical mechanism, associated with a distinct defect type and reactivity.
-The chemical selectivity found in Fig. 1e suggests that a necessary and sufficient condition for a liquid molecule to activate native hBN defects is for it to bear a carbon atom in its chemical structure.
-This result is consistent with the recent finding that carbon plays a crucial role in activating visible-range emitters in hBN\cite{mendelson2021identifying}.
+Considering the dynamics of these fluorescent emitters, a striking observation is the presence of fluorescent trajectories on the crystal surface (Supplementary Movie 2).
+These trajectories indicate the correlated activation of neighboring defects, corresponding to molecular random walks.
+By linking the super-resolved localizations of emitters (see Methods), we can extract the associated trajectories, as illustrated in Fig. 2b.
+Previously observed trajectories on plasma-exposed hBN in water and binary mixtures of water and alcohols were attributed to proton hopping\cite{comtet2020direct,comtet2021anomalous}.
+A similar phenomenology is thus expected here, with (i) defect activation due to reversible charge transfer from and to the solvent and (ii) correlated activation of neighboring defects, mediated by the lateral motion of charge-bearing solvent molecules that remain physisorbed on the crystal surface.
+However, the aprotic nature of some solvents used here, and the spectral differences point to a distinct emitter type and reactivity.
+Since neither pristine hBN nor the liquids used possess visible-range electronic transitions, the activation of emitters at the interface must arise from an electronic structure rearrangement that generates this new optically addressable electronic transition.
+This could be explained by the chemisorption of organic molecules onto hBN defects\cite{lvova2016theoretical}.
+The chemical selectivity observed in Figure 1e suggests that a necessary and sufficient condition for a pure liquid to activate native hBN defects is the presence of a carbon atom in its molecular structure.
+This finding aligns with recent research indicating the crucial role of carbon in activating visible-range emitters in hBN\cite{mendelson2021identifying}.
+While a direct observation of the exact chemical structure of the emitters is challenging, the physicochemical interactions between the defects and the liquid, along with the photophysical properties of the emitters will guide structural assignment.